lsst-sqre/nublado1/README.md

   convenient to `cd` inside it.

 * You will need `kubectl` installed in order to run the Kubernetes commands throughout these instructions.
+In order to deploy the landing page, which uses a binary ConfigMap for its content, you will need version `1.10` or later of `kubectl`.

 * You need to start with a cluster to which you have administrative access.
 This is created out-of-band at this point, using whatever tools your Kubernetes administrative interface gives you.
 Use `kubectl config use-context <context-name>` to set the default context.
+In order to use the landing page, the cluster's master and node Kubernetes versions must be at least `1.10`.

 * We recommend creating a non-default namespace for the cluster and using that, with `kubectl create namespace <namespace>` followed by